 I had many job interviews, more than I would like.
 I find amusing the myriad of “by the book” questions I get: “What is agile?”; “What was the best code you have ever written?”; “What was the worst code you have ever written?”; “What is great code?”
 All those questions are great… for a conversation between co-workers on a slow afternoon by the coffee machine, but not for a job interview.
 First, Google gives you excellent “by the book” answers.
 Second, a great answer depends on the interviewer’s opinion.

 “What is great code?”
 If I try to enumerate all characteristics I can think off, I end up missing most of them.
 Most importantly, it depends on ones opinion and opinions change all the time.
 I’ve caught many discussions online about what is great code.
 It is great being proud of the code we produce.
 Not too proud, or you develop a strong code ownership.
 Pride is what makes us go the extra mile and improve the status quo.

 The bad side of trying our best is feel it’s never good enough.
 “Perfection … may be spelled PARALYSIS” (Winston Churchill).
 There is always something that could be improved.
 The line between improving and wasting time is very blurry.

 I worked in a company where there was this guy implementing a simulation system, alone.
 He took pride on being perfect (his own words).
 His code had no bugs (his own words).
-He had been working on it for years and no release had yet been made, no one apart from him had seen the system working.
+He had been working on it for years and yet no release had been made.
+No one apart from him had used the system.

 Software is supposed to be used or else it is useless.
-Doesn’t matter how good code, design or ideas are, it will have no value if not used.
+Doesn’t matter how good code, design or ideas are, if it’s not used, it has no value.
 Time taken to write code has nothing to do with its quality.

 Great code doesn’t have bugs?